 Admission to the conservatory program is by interview and audition.
 Applicants must be 18 years of age or older, and must submit the following:

-The audition should consist of two monologues, one classical and one contemporary, no longer than 90 seconds each.
-Phone Interviews and Video Auditions are acceptable, if necessary.
+The Audition The audition should consist of two monologues, one classical and one contemporary, no longer than 90 seconds each.
+Phone Interviews and Video Auditions are acceptable.
 Audition videos can be uploaded through the Online Application Portal.
 After the interview and audition have taken place, applicants will be formally notified by phone regarding their acceptance decision for the program.

 *prices, curriculum, and faculty subject to change.